crosscon/context-based-auth-remote/README.md

 The required certificates and keys can be created using the provided `create_keys.py` script.
 Alternatively, OpenSSL can be used.

 Sample keys **for testing purposes only** are provided in the `keys` directory.

+## Testing

+For testing, it's advised to use the `development` branch as it always returns a successful authentication attempt and, thus, is more predictable than the ML version.

 ## Using together with the CBA Demo Application